LLaRA: Supercharging Robot Learning Data for Vision-Language Policy: Introduction

-Motivated by the promising attributes of VLMs, we explore a formulation of VLM-based robot action policy in this paper.
-Our goal is to adapt a VLM as a robot action policy that can handle diverse visuomotor control challenges, a process we call \emph{Visuomotor Instruction Tuning}.
-More specifically, we transform a typical behavior cloning (BC) dataset into an instruction dataset, \emph{Instruct-BC} (\modelIBC), which is then used to finetune a VLM.
-Given a state described in visual-textual modalities, our VLM is trained to generate suitable actions as text.
-Such a formulation based on conversation-style instruction-response data enables us to instruction-tune and convert a VLM into a robot action policy effortlessly.
-However, we also note that the effectiveness of an instruction-tuned VLM depends heavily on the quality of data formulation \cite{liu2023llava,Ranasinghe2024LearningTL,kuckreja2023geochat}, which is non-trivial to automate (or, scale) for new domains ~\cite{li2023llavamed,kuckreja2023geochat,3dllm,chen2023shikra,Ranasinghe2024LearningTL}.
-Therefore, to strengthen (or, \emph{supercharge}) such data, we construct auxiliary datasets that complement policy learning from the same BC dataset, in a self-supervised fashion without any external data.
+Motivated by the promising attributes of VLMs, we explore a process, called \emph{Visuomotor Instruction Tuning}, of adapting a VLM to a robot action policy that can handle diverse visuomotor control challenges.
+More specifically, we transform a typical behavior cloning (BC) dataset into a conversational dataset, \emph{Instruct-BC} (\modelIBC) for VLM finetuning.
+Given a state described in visual-textual modalities, our VLM is trained to generate suitable actions in text, aligned to image pixel coordinates.
+Such a formulation based on conversation-style instruction-response data enables us to convert a VLM into a robot action policy effortlessly.
+However, we also note that the effectiveness of an instruction-tuned VLM depends heavily on the quality of data formulation \citep{liu2023llava,Ranasinghe2024LearningTL,kuckreja2023geochat}, which is non-trivial to automate (or, scale) for new domains ~\citep{li2023llavamed,kuckreja2023geochat,3dllm,chen2023shikra,Ranasinghe2024LearningTL}.
+Therefore, to strengthen (or, \emph{supercharge}) such data, we construct auxiliary datasets based on the same BC dataset, in a self-supervised fashion without any extra action label.